dec32/yaks/README.md

 ## You say I need to type the arguments every single time?

-No, you can create the configuration file `yaks/conf.toml` under the data folder[^2] and save your prefered arguments there:
+No, you can create the configuration file `yaks/conf.toml` under the config folder[^2] and save your prefered arguments there:

 ```toml
 # conf.toml